Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Cosmology in Teleparallel Description of Gravity

 where $\eta_{ab}=\text{diag}(-1,1,1,1)$ is the metric tensor of Minkowski spacetime in Cartesian coordinates.

-In teleparallel gravity, the geometry of spacetime is encoded in torsion, necessitating the use of a connection different from that of curvature-based gravity.
-Instead of the torsionless Levi-Civita connection, we employ the curvature-free Weitzenb\" ock connection, which is defined in terms of the vierbeins as~\cite{Golovnev:2018wbh}:
+In teleparallel gravity, the gravitational interaction is attributed to spacetime torsion rather than curvature, requiring a connection distinct from the Levi-Civita connection used in the standard GR.
+In particular, we employ the general affine connection expressed in terms of the tetrad field and the spin connection $\omega^a{}_{\mu b}$ that accounts for inertial effects~\cite{Golovnev:2017dox}, as follows: